Gregor MacGregor the Masterful Con Man

 MacGregor decided it might be a good time to visit France.
 He tried to run his Poyais scheme there and soon had another bunch of settlers ready to go.
 When these eager colonists applied for passports the French government got suspicious, especially when they could find no reference to this heaven on earth actually existing.

 Gregor MacGregor was arrested and put in prison.
 He was tried and acquitted and went to Edinburgh.
-However, there were a few Scots who wanted their money back and MacGregor deemed it prudent to head off for South America.
+However, there were a few Scots who wanted their money back and MacGregor deemed it prudent to head off to South America.
 He died in Venezuela in 1845 aged 58.

 The Mind of a Con Man